 Despite recent improvement in overall economic conditions in the U.S., continued weakness elsewhere in the world or changes in market conditions could impact the Company's ability to obtain financing in the future, including any financing necessary to refinance existing indebtedness.
-The cost and availability of credit during uncertain economic times could have a material adverse effect on the Company's financial condition and operating results.
+The cost and availability of credit during uncertain economic times could have a material adverse effect on the Company's financial condition.

-Further, these negative economic and business conditions may factor into the Company's periodic credit ratings assessment by Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Financial Services, LLC ("S&P") and Fitch, Inc. A rating agency's evaluation is based on a number of factors, which include scale and diversification, brand strength, profitability, leverage, liquidity and interest coverage.
-Any future downgrades in the Company's credit ratings could increase the cost of its existing credit and could adversely affect the cost of and ability to obtain additional credit in the future.
-Each downgrade of the Company's credit rating by Moody's or S&P would increase interest expense on the Company's senior unsecured \$900.0 million notes by 25 basis points.
+Further, negative economic conditions may factor into the Company's periodic credit ratings assessment by Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Financial Services, LLC ("S&P") and Fitch, Inc. Any future changes in the credit rating agencies' methodology in assessing our credit strength and any downgrades in the Company's credit ratings could increase the cost of its existing credit and could adversely affect the cost of and ability to obtain additional credit in the future.
 The Company can provide no assurances that downgrades will not occur.